MaxLangleyIV/AetherHand_CCG/ProjectDocuments/Overview.md

 ## Duel Basics:

 At the beginning of a duel the player and their opponent start with their Hero card on the field.
-First turn is decided by coin toss, unless otherwise specified.
+First turn is decided by a roll of the dice, unless otherwise specified.

 The goal is to reduce the enemy Hero's health to zero.